-both mobile and PC/ laptop/tablet respondents From Q1 2017 on, GWI has and others will include only offered our Core survey on respondents who completed mobile.
+From Q1 2017 on, GWI has and others will include only offered our Core survey on respondents who completed mobile.
 This allows us to GWI's Core survey via PC/ survey internet users who laptop/tablet.
-For more prefer using a mobile or details on our methodology are mobile-only (who use a for mobile surveys and the mobile to get online but do questions asked to mobile differ as some will include Europe and North America penetration, its online poputo lows of around 20% in lation can be very different to parts of APAC), the nature its total population; broadly of our samples is impacted accordingly.
+For more prefer using a mobile or details on our methodology are mobile-only (who use a for mobile surveys and the mobile to get online but do questions asked to mobile not use or own any other respondents, click here. device).
+Mobile respondents complete a shorter version of our Core survey, answering 50 guestions, all carefully adapted to be compatible with mobile screens.